setu-standards/documentation/app/docs/gelijkwaardige-beloning/usage-notes/conditions.md

 :::caution DISCLAIMER
 The SETU Standard for Inquiry Pay Equity v2.0 is currently under review.

-The public consultation period runs from 6 Feb till 27 May 2026.
+The public consultation period runs from 6 Feb till 27 Feb 2026.
 :::